moijafcor/Aliaxer/README.md

   --append              Summons a wizard to append an alias to an aliases
                         file.
   --compile             Compiles the sourcing file for the Terminal.
+  --configure           Opens up the config.ini file for editing.
   --edit                Brings up a wizard to select a file to be edited with
                         system default editor.
   -f FIND               Searchs in the aliases files for the requested term.